Safety is our #1 priority!

 Is turbulence dangerous?

 Turbulence is when the aircraft encounters a pocket of air that can feel choppy but is perfectly normal.
 Aircraft are built to withstand a lot of air pushing against them and this is not dangerous to the aircraft.
-However, you should keep your seatbelt fastened whenever you are seated, to avoid injury, in case turbulence is encountered without warning.
+However, turbulence is a major safety concern: each year, a significant number of people are injured by turbulence, while not wearing seatbelts.